Institutional Accreditation by the NWCCU

 As the college moves under UAA's accreditation, the school will be formally renamed from Prince William Sound Community College to Prince William Sound College.
 This change in accreditation will provide students, staff and faculty of the college with additional accessibility to wider university resources...."

 For the complete article on this change, please visit the Green and Gold blog.

 UAA Core Themes

 The NWCCU requires institutions to establish accreditation core themes, objectives, and indicators.
 UAA's core themes are aligned with the UAA 2017 Strategic Plan Priorities:

 Along with core themes, the NWCCU also requires institutions to define mission fulfillment, describing how the university will know that it is accomplishing its mission.
 UAA is taking a more holistic approach to mission fulfillment, integrating the contributions of many units to the mission and core themes.

-To learn more about mission fulfillment, including a graphic on the Measures of Mission Fulfillment, please click here.
+To learn more about mission fulfillment, including UAA's Institutional Assessment Plan, please click here.